ArolWright/arolwright.github.io/about.md

 {% photo %}

-Since 2017, I have worked as a freelance tech journalist at several websites.
+Since 2017, I have worked as a freelance tech journalist at multiple websites.
 I currently work for [How-To Geek](https://www.howtogeek.com/author/arolwright/) as a News Writer, where I have worked since August 2022.
-Previously, I used to work at [Android Police](https://androidpolice.com/author/arol-wright), [MakeUseOf](https://www.makeuseof.com/author/arol-wright), and [XDA-Developers](https://www.makeuseof.com/author/arol-wright).
-Writing about technology has always been a dream job for me, and I am grateful for the opportunity to make a living from it.
+Previously, I used to work at [Android Police](https://androidpolice.com/author/arol-wright) from 2021 to 2023, [MakeUseOf](https://www.makeuseof.com/author/arol-wright) from 2021 to 2024, and [XDA-Developers](https://www.makeuseof.com/author/arol-wright) from 2017 to 2021.

+Writing about technology has always been a dream job for me.
 You can look through my [LinkedIn](https://www.linkedin.com/in/arolwright/) if you want to know more about my work history in detail.

-I'm Venezuelan-American and I currently live in Caracas, Venezuela.
 People would usually describe me as a pretty nice guy.
 I speak Spanish and English natively, and I want to learn a few additional languages.

 ### My tech